damemay/sogv/README.md

 # sogv
 SDL2/OpenGL/assimp base written in C that was supposed to be [vitaGL](https://github.com/Rinnegatamante/vitaGL) compatible *(and somewhat is)*.

-**Project abandoned and not refactored after deciding to move onto learning Vulkan.**
+**Project abandoned and not refactored after deciding to move onto learning Vulkan (hence archived).**

 Do not think of it as anything usable, but the source code may come in handy for someone when learning OpenGL/Graphics programming, especially in C.